molab-itp/content-2023-Fa/weeks/02_swift.md

 ## Homework Week02

-- create a folder named Week02 in your class repo
+- create a folder named Week02 in your class repo to store this weeks homework

+- create an Xcode playground that creates an art image using ascii text
-- create an Xcode playground that makes an 1024x1024 image in your Week02 folder
+- OR: create an Xcode playground that makes an 1024x1024 image

 - add a link to your Week02 folder on the